 Since Grothouse fabricates every table custom to client specifications, give some thought to standard guidelines and balance them with your needs.
 The standard height for a dining table is 30″, and the length of the legs should be adjusted based on the thickness of the top.
 An apron that frames the bottom of the surface is commonly used to stabilize the legs and assure a secure base.
 For ample room when seated, allow 23″ to 30″ in width for each person.
 The depth of the table can vary; however, a good rule of thumb is 12″ in depth for place settings when seated.

-Follow this link to request a quote for a butcher block table Request a butcher block table quote additional drawings or specifications can be emailed or faxed.
+Request a butcher block table quote below.
+Additional drawings or specifications can be emailed to email@example.com.